RBVI/chimerax-recipes/closest/closest.md

     open closest.py

-then use the command on the atomic model.
+then use the command on two sets of atoms

     open 7LUP
     closest /A to /B show true